Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-e3_v2/fly-e3_v2.md

 This page covers any general information for the Fly-E3-v2 board.
 It is currently available through AliExpress.

- Tip: You need to also buy the WiFi module from Mellow to be able to use RRF with this board.
+{% include tip.html content="You need to also buy the WiFi module from Mellow to be able to use RRF with this board." %}

 ### Features
  - 32-bit ARM Cortex-M4 series 168 MHz, STM32F407ZGT6 chip